gonenlab/microed-tools-feedstock/README.md

 Summary: Convert electron diffraction images to SMV format

-The MicroED tools convert sequences of related electron diffraction images, or MicroED sweeps, to the Super Marty View (SMV) format.
+The MicroED tools convert contiguous sequences of electron diffraction images, or MicroED sweeps, to the Super Marty View (SMV) format.